fshowalter/movielog-archive/features/how-i-grade.md

 But what about letter grade systems?
 The Onion AV Club uses them, and I quite like them.
 They're essentially a five-star system.
 5-stars equals an 'A', 4-stars a 'B', 3-stars is a 'C', 2-stars is a 'D', and 1-star is an 'F'.
 I use a letter grade system behind the scenes because it's how my brain works.

 So why display them as stars?
 Well, for one, grade definition's aren't universal.
 When I see a movie with a 'C' grade, I think it was okay, but nothing spectacular.
 Others may think it was a bad movie.
+A 3-star out of 5 display makes it clear it's a middle-of-the-road rating.

 The other reason is Netflix.
 With the service's rise in popularity, I decided to synchronize my grades with their review system.
 Thus, if you've rated movies on Netflix, you'll already be familiar with what my ratings mean.
-For those that haven't used Netflix, or have forgotten the ratings, here they are:
+For those that haven't used Netflix, or have forgotten the ratings, here they are with some comments.

 ![5 stars](5-stars.svg) _I loved it._
+A great movie.
 A must-see.
 A perfect or nearly perfect movie.
 These are the movies I recommend to everyone.
 This is a hard rating to earn.

 ![4 stars](4-stars.svg) _I really liked it._
 A really good movie.
 Unless you hate the genre or star, you should watch it.
 These are the movies I recommend to most folks.
 They don't resonate like the 5-star selections, but they don't disappoint either.

 ![3 stars](3-stars.svg) _I liked it._
-As Demitri Martin said, "An ex-girlfriend is the same as an 'okay' movie: I liked it at the time, but I don't want to see it again."
+An okay movie.
+I wouldn't recommend it, but I wouldn't necessarily recommend _against_ it either.
 A good rule of thumb: If I liked it but can't remember a line of dialog one-week later, it was just okay.
 Many a summer blockbuster falls into this category.

 ![2 stars](2-stars.svg) _I didn't like it._
+A bad movie.
 Unless you have a deep seeded love for the genre or star, avoid this.
 Maybe it had a moment or two of goodness, but it was a disappointment.
 If I paid money to see it, I felt burned.

 ![1 star](1-star.svg) _I hated it._
 An awful movie.
 Not even in the 'so-bad-it's-good' sense.
 Everyone involved should apologize.
 This too is a hard rating to earn.
 When reading a 1-star review, remember: I watch them so you don't have to.